benjaminFoldoy/2DGame/README.md

   * Monocle
   * Monogame.Extended

-## What needs to happen logisticly
+## What needs to happen logistically
 ### UI
 - [ ] Create basic plan for how UI is handled